jude-lawson/checks-for-understanding/module-2/backend/week_five.md

   - How to contribute

 8. What are the top four accessibility issues that we as developers should be aware of?
-Looking at the lesson on the backend curriculum site, it identifies the following three types of accessiblity issues to be aware of.
-I'm not sure about the fourth:
+Looking at the lesson on the backend curriculum site, it identifies the following four types of accessiblity issues to be aware of:

 * Visual
 * Mobility
 * Cognition
+* Hearing

 9. `before_save` is an example of a what?
 Where in our Rails application would we find a `before_save`?
 - `before_save` is a callback.
 We might put this in our ApplicationController so that we can define some actions to take whenever saving an object(s) to the database.